 The Table 3 revealed that performance of two different crop varieties, Gulyal local and TS-3R, in terms of yield, price, cost of cultivation, net returns, gross returns and B:C ratio.
 With respect to yield TS -3R got more yield / acre (6.31q) compare to Gulyal local variety (4.96q) with percent increase in yield about (50.31 %).
 Whereas in terms of price Gulyal local Rs.
 6200/q and TS-3R Rs.
 6300/q with percent increase of (1.61 %).
 Similarly, cost of cultivation for Gulyal Rs.
 11463/acre and Rs.12652/acre for TS-3R with % increase in cost of cultivation 10.37 per cent.

-With regard to Gross returns Obtained from Gulyal local was Rs.30,752/acre whereas TS-3R gained Rs.39,753/acre with percentage increase about (29.26 %) and net returns gained from Gulyal local is about Rs.
+With regard to Gross returns obtained from Gulyal local was Rs.30,752/acre whereas TS-3R gained Rs.39,753/acre with percentage increase about (29.26 %) and net returns gained from Gulyal local is about Rs.
 30752/acre and from TS-3R its around Rs.
 39753/acre with percentage increase of (40.50 %).
 Hence the B:C ratio for Gulyal local was 1.68 and for TS-3R 2.14. with percentage increase of 27.38 per cent.

 The results suggested that TS-3R outperforms Gulyal local in terms of yield, price, gross returns, net returns, and the B:C ratio.
 Despite having a slightly higher cost of cultivation, TS-3R's is significantly higher yield and better price result in higher profitability.
 Farmers may consider shifting to TS-3R if these results are consistent over a period of time.
 However, other factors such as pest resistance, environmental considerations, and local market demand should also be taken into account when making crop selection decisions.